15th June 2018

 View teaching resources as trusty footsoldiers, fulfilling the aims set out by your curriculum.
 If you have designed a full, enriching and coherent curriculum, then your resources should reflect this.
-Source your resources, be they textbooks or other materials, as you create your curriculum – or very soon afterwards (read this blog about how to create a curriculum).
+Source your resources, be they textbooks or other materials, as you create your curriculum – or very soon afterwards (read this blog about how to design a curriculum).

 Planning in this way gives you time to look at resources – even trialling them – as a staff.
 It also gives you the ‘bigger picture’ of what is taught in school, helping you keep an eye on coherence and learning progress from start to finish.
 Exposing children to progressively more challenging resources also avoids the ‘Hey, Miss, we did this sheet last year’ moments!